Red Hat Training

 Kernel packaging bugs may prevent multiple

 kernel-devel packages from being installed on one system.
 In such cases, the minor version for the host system and target system must match.
-If this occurs, report the bug at https://bugzilla.redhat.com/.
+If a bug occurs, report it at https://bugzilla.redhat.com/.

 Determine the kernel running on each target system: